 c ≠ d / e ≠ f Rotation and/or Tilt Error

 If each arm of the spider vane is equal and the focuser is level (see Initial Step above) then this is corrected by first rotating and then adjusting the tilt of the secondary mirror.

 Correcting rotation is a coarse adjustment and correcting tilt is a fine adjustment.

 [Once the a=b offset error has been corrected, then secondary errors will comprise the following rotation/tilt corrections.]

 Rotation – Slightly loosen each of the three outer bolts with the Allen key.
 Grasp the secondary mirror in one hand without touching the reflective surface.
-Loosen the centre screw with the screwdriver and turn the mirror until the secondary mirror is circular and facing you.
+Turn the mirror until the secondary mirror is circular and facing you.
 Tighten the centre screw carefully while holding the mirror.